Creating a search engine for websites using Elasticsearch and Playwright

 }

-You can run the web application by using dotnet run and write your first query:
+Run the web application with dotnet run and try your first query:

 #Conclusion

-In a few dozen lines of code, you can create a search engine for your websites thanks to Paywright and Elasticsearch.
-This is not a Google replacement, but the results may be good enough for your needs.
-Note that you can extract more data such as the page description, links, or headers.
-Then, you can weight each field to get better results.
-Another improvement would be to use sitemap and feeds to crawl websites, so you don't miss an important page.
+In a few dozen lines of code, you can build a search engine for your websites using Playwright and Elasticsearch.
+It is not a Google replacement, but the results can be good enough for your needs.
+You can also extract more data such as page descriptions, links, or headers, and weight each field to improve result ranking.
+Another improvement is to use sitemaps and feeds to crawl websites, ensuring you don't miss any important pages.

 Notes:

-• If the websites you want to index don't rely on any JS scripts nor advanced feature, you can replace Playwright with Anglesharp which should be faster
+• If the websites you want to index don't use JavaScript or advanced browser features, you can replace Playwright with AngleSharp, which is faster.

-• The sample on GitHub is faster as it indexes pages in parallel, and extract more data
+• The sample on GitHub is faster because it indexes pages in parallel and extracts more data.

 #Additional resources